openstack/oslo.messaging/doc/source/admin/kafka.rst

 The ``RPC_`` and ``NOTIFY_`` variables will define the message bus configuration that will be used.
-The hybrid configurations will allow for the *rabbit* and *amqp* drivers to be used for the RPC transports while the *kafka* driver will be used for the notification transport.
+The hybrid configurations will allow for the *rabbit* drivers to be used for the RPC transports while the *kafka* driver will be used for the notification transport.
 The setting of the service variables will select which messaging intermediary is enabled for the configuration:

 +------------+--------------------+--------------------+
 |            |         RPC        |        NOTIFY      |